tls-attestation/use-cases-and-properties/draft-mihalcea-seat-use-cases.md

 such static evidence is insufficient in environments where the platform may change state after the connection is established and the connection is long-lived.

-Runtime attestation addresses this gap by allowing the Relying Party (RP) to request fresh attestation evidence after the TLS connection is active, or periodically during long-lived sessions.
-This is necessary when the platform has attributes that can change during the session and may affect its trustworthiness, such changes cannot be detected from evidence collected earlier.
-For example, the Evidence may include dynamic parameters such as runtime configuration flags (e.g., FIPS mode), where a device may enter or exit an approved mode.
+Runtime attestation closes this gap by enabling the Relying Party (RP) to request new attestation evidence once the TLS connection has been established, or periodically during long-lived connections if necessary.
+This may be the case when the target environment has attributes that can change during the connection, affecting its trustworthiness.
+Such changes cannot be detected using evidence collected earlier.
+For example, the evidence may include dynamic parameters such as runtime configuration flags (e.g., FIPS mode), where a device may enter or exit an approved mode, or measurements of critical system files.

 ## Privacy Preservation